PBRjr/obsidian-eberron-notes/Campaign Notes/Story/All Arcs.md

 	- Ex.: *Safely travel around the nation and make it to the City of Towers*
 	- Ex.
 2: *Figure out why tensions are high in Sharn and fix it.*

+##### Personal Arc
+* This is what each individual player's story arc looks like.
+* Different parts of the campaign will have a greater focus on different players.
+* Some player's arcs may be of a similar focus.
+* Multiple player's personal arcs can be of equal focus at any one time.
+* Think of these as "character development".
+* Parts of the personal arc:
+	* *Actualization.* The ultimate end-stage of this character's development.
+The biggest over-arching goal of this character.
+When realized, this character arc is considered 'finished'.
+	* *Prerequisites.* These are certain story beats that must be hit in one way or another in order for the actualization to take place or make sense in the context of the story.

 ##### Campaign Arc
 - The overall theme or main arc of the entire campaign
 - Built up to by each narrative arc, becoming more obvious as the game goes on